ITRUSST/ITRUSST.github.io/documentation/equipment.md

 ---
 layout: default
-title: Equipment
+title: equipment
 parent: ITRUSST Guide
 # has_children: true
 ---
-# Equipment
+# equipment
-*Purpose: To establish recommendations and guidelines for equipment supporting focused ultrasonic neuromodulation, including requirements, calibration, and a roadmap for future development and use.*
+*Purpose: To establish recommendations and guidelines for equipment supporting transcranial ultrasonic stimulation, including requirements, calibration, and a roadmap for future development and use.*